breatheco-de/content/src/content/how-to/regex-for-end-of-line.md

 Finally, the `find()` method returns a boolean if the pattern was found or not.

-Hope you enjoyed the reading and keep on the Geek Side
+You can read more about this topic and other related at [4Geeks](https://4geeks.com/).
+Hope you enjoyed the reading and keep on the Geek Side!